rome2o/awesome-aussie-techies-tax-guide/README.md

 Welcome to the **Awesome Aussie Techies Tax Guide**!
 This open-source guide is designed to help software engineers working with a Tax File Number (TFN) or Australian Business Number (ABN) navigate the Australian tax landscape, maximize tax savings, and implement effective financial strategies for a better and sustainable tomorrow.

+## Principles

+1. **Community-Driven**: Created by IT professionals for IT professionals, ensuring relevance and practicality.
+2. **Open Source**: Freely available for everyone to use, contribute to, and improve.
+3. **Non-Commercial**: No ads, no marketing, just valuable information.
+4. **Comprehensive**: Covers a wide range of topics from tax basics to advanced financial strategies.
+5. **Up-to-Date**: Regularly updated to reflect the latest tax laws and financial practices.
+6. **Supportive**: Aims to build a community where members can share knowledge and support each other.

 ## By the People, For the People 👥

 Crafted with the principle of "by the people" and "for the people," this guide ensures that it addresses the real needs and concerns of Australian IT professionals.